 Method Two: Via WP-CLI

 WP-CLI is a great tool that is also helpful in debugging errors.
 In case you do not have the option of accessing web files using FTP, you can still activate WordPress logs using WP-CLI.
-To do so, you must have the WordPress CLI installed.
+To do so, you must have the WordPress CLI installed (see below for the install process).

 If you are a Servebolt customer then you do not need to install it as it comes pre-installed on all our servers.